jimratliff/yellow-sea-diamonds-zsh-theme/README.md

      (“🔶”), after which this theme is named

-Packing most of the content into the first line leaves plenty of room on Line 2 for comments with long arguments, particularly long file paths.
+Packing most of the content into the first line leaves plenty of room on Line 2 for commands with long arguments, particularly long file paths.

 ## Examples of output
 ### Current working directory (CWD) only—no git, no venv, no error return code